 Insurance industries won’t need to worry if their employees are prepared to transfer to a new city or if they’ve finished onboarding courses.
-All of the user activity within the app is tracked with the industry standard Experience API (xAPI).
+All the user activity within the app is tracked with the industry standard Experience API (xAPI).
 Analytics tools like Google Analytics, are enabled to plug into the system so managers can track new employee progress.

-Some of the items that SparkLearn® offers include:
+Some items that SparkLearn® offers include:

 - Instructional Content

 - Your company can write and distribute short-form eLearning content to mobile apps for iOS and Android.
 Besides the smartphones and tablets, you can also reach desktop users.

 - With SparkLearn®, you can associate websites, PDfs, PowerPoints, and more alongside training courses for use as performance support tools.
 The flexible metadata makes everything within the app is searchable.

 - SparkLearn® can let users learn– even when they aren’t connected to the Internet.
 Just sync your device when connected to Wifi and view the results later.